kennethshsu/Colonizer/README.md

 Games should be loaded using the GameBoards.xlsx file, 1 game per row.

-For example, if we are trying to load this specific game (that I actually played played on [Colonist](https://colonist.io)) as game 1 :
+For example, if we are trying to load this specific game (that I actually played on [Colonist](https://colonist.io)) as game 1 :

 ![.](https://github.com/kennethshsu/Colonizer/blob/main/ReadMe%20Support/Board%20Sample.png)